-- No holding may exceed 10% of the Fund's net asset value (NAV) - The number of stocks to be held by the portfolio is typically between 35 45, but the minimum number required is 20 - The Fund will not acquire more than 5% of the issued capital of any one company - The Fund is not permitted to invest in stocks with a market capitalisation of less than US\$500 million - The Fund invests in infrastructure companies.
-These companies are typically included in, but not limited to, the following sectors: energy storage and transportation, airport services, highways and rail tracks, railroads, marine ports and services, waste management, mobile towers and data centres, and multi/electric/gas/water utilities - The Fund may invest in companies located anywhere in the world.
+- No holding may exceed 10% of the Fund's net asset value (NAV) - The number of stocks to be held by the portfolio must be greater than 20 stocks - The Fund will not acquire more than 5% of the issued capital of any one company - The Fund is not permitted to purchase in stocks with a market capitalisation of less than US\$500 million - The Fund invests in infrastructure companies.
+These companies are typically included in, but not limited to, the following sectors: oil and gas storage and transportation, airport services, highways and rail tracks, rail transportation, waste management, mobile towers and data centres, and multi/electric/gas/water utilities - The Fund may invest in companies located anywhere in the world.
 The Fund's exposure in aggregate to countries not in the OECD must not exceed 20% - The Fund's holdings of unlisted securities must not exceed 10% of the Fund (including IPO's which are expected to be listed within 12 months) - The Fund may utilise FX forwards and Non-Deliverable Forwards for the purpose of currency hedging - Short selling is not permitted - The Fund can borrow up to 10% of the aggregate value of its investments for operational purposes including the provision of short-term liquidity (for example, to temporarily fund redemptions, settle securities trades or pay expenses)